AleksandarHaber/Control-Node-Selection-and-Control-Action-Design-for-Nonlinear-Networks-and-Systems/readme.md

 # Explanation

-## What you need to install to use these codes?
+## What you need to install and to use these codes?
 This repository contains MATLAB files used to generate the results in the paper:

 "Simultaneous control and control node selection for nonlinear network